XLNT/gnarly/README.md

   - [ ] gnarly integration tests
 - [x] update README with example code
 - [ ] any sort of overall architecture improvements
-- [ ] replace mobx-state-tree with mongodb & oplog
 - [ ] replace block reconciliation polling with a web3 filter
 - [x] replace `getTransactions` with a generator that can page through results
 - [ ] what should the developer-friendly cli/binary look like? config ala redis? opinions wanted!